dbkaplun/github-markdown-outline-extension/README.md

-# github-markdown-outline-extension
+# Github Markdown Outline Extension
-Automatically add an outline to the top of Markdown documents in Github
+Show an outline for Markdown documents in Github